SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 | Entities | 2 years |
 | Playbook and action executions | 2 years |

-For clients that need to ensure HIPAA compliance, we delete data following the retention periods below.
+For those that need to ensure HIPAA compliance, we delete data following the retention periods below.
 Please keep in mind that if a customer needs to follow HIPAA compliance, it is important to explicitly communicate this when requesting Automation Service activation.

 | Data type | Retention period |
 | :-- | :-- |